alvr-org/ALVR/wiki/ALVR-client-and-streamer-on-separate-networks.md

 You can now use ALVR to connect to your remote PC.

 **Note**: The public IP can change often.
 Every time you want to use ALVR you need to check that your current public IP is the same as the last time.
-If the IP changed, you can update it using the "Configure client" interface, accessed with the `Configure` button next to your headset name on the server.
+If the IP changed, you can update it using the "Configure client" interface, accessed with the `Configure` button next to your headset name on the streamer.

 ## ZeroTier